-Because the peak flu season may begin as early as October and run through May, the best time to get a flu shot is in September or October.
-It takes about two weeks for the flu shot to be most effective.
-You can still get an influenza vaccine in December or later -- flu season lasts well into spring -- but the earlier in flu season you get it, the better your odds of staying flu free.
+Peak flu season may begin as early as October and run through May.
+The best time to get a flu shot is as soon as it’s available, usually in September or October.
+It takes about 2 weeks for the shot to be most effective.
+You can still get the vaccine in December or later, but the earlier in flu season you get it, the better your odds of staying well.

 What types of the vaccine can I get?